 Located at the Arizona Science Center, Dorrance Planetarium is one of the largest, most advanced planetariums in the US.
 The planetarium features a NanoSeam design, “the world’s first of its kind at a science center or museum.”

 With credentials like that, you can’t miss an astronomy show at the Dorrance Planetarium.
 Check out the current show, “Arizona Skies”.
 Not the cheapest venue, but well worth it for a special family outing.

 Adults will pay around $20 and children, $15 for general admission to the Arizona Science Center.
 Admission to the Planetarium is an additional $10 for adults and $8 for children.
 Click here for showtimes, costs, and descriptions.

 Flandrau Science Center and Planetarium, Tucson

-If you’re looking for a quick trip to Tucson (roughly 1.5 hours from Phoenix), visit the University of Arizona Flandrau Science Center and Planetarium for an affordable, interactive science center experience.
-With your general admission ticket, you also get one ticket to the planetarium.
+If you’re planning a trip to Tucson, visit the University of Arizona’s Flandrau Science Center and Planetarium for an affordable, interactive science center experience.

 Lowell Observatory, Flagstaff

-Any planetarium or free/cheap stargazing in Phoenix activities we missed?
-Let us know in the comments!
+Any planetarium or free/cheap stargazing activities in Phoenix we missed?
+Please let us know in the comments.